金钱不是万能的

 This proverb reminds us that while money is useful, it has limitations.
 It cannot buy happiness, health, genuine relationships, or inner peace.
 The saying encourages a balanced view of wealth—neither dismissing its practical value nor overestimating its power.

-This modern-sounding proverb has deep roots in Chinese philosophical traditions that caution against materialism.
-While the exact phrasing may be relatively recent, the sentiment echoes ancient wisdom from both Confucian and Taoist thought.
+This proverb has roots in Chinese philosophical traditions that caution against materialism.
+While the exact phrasing may be recent, the sentiment echoes ancient wisdom from both Confucian and Taoist thought.

 The Full Saying